 One of six members of the Anthroposea Expedition, a two-week offshore marine research and filming journey along the U.K. coast.
 Lived aboard a sailboat for two weeks in close confines.
 Participated in marine social science studies and documented them for 2022 film, "Anthroposea: The Human Ocean."
 Filmed Sony mirrorless topside, underwater GoPro, underwater VR, and aerial drone footage.

 National Geographic Channel – Assistant Producer January – May 2022

-Set up and oversaw international shoots in remote locations for two months in the field for upcoming season of National Geographic / Disney+ series Primal Survivor..
+Logistical support on two month-long shoots in remote locations for upcoming season of National Geographic / Disney+ series Primal Survivor.
 Acted as camera assistant to DoP and second camera.
 Shot b-roll and details on Sony FX6 and DJI gimbal; shot underwater wildlife b-roll footage.
 Built and prepped Ronin gimbal system.
 Filmed timelapse; used Rhino slider to film panning shots.
 Took production stills.
 Transported, packed, and cleaned kit.

 The Oxford Scientist – Creative Editorial Team Member November 2020 – May 2021

 Worked with editorial team to conceive, pitch, and create artistic visualizations of scientific research.
-Focused on visual poetry pieces depicting environment and biology research.
+Focused on visual poetry films depicting environment and biology research.

 National Geographic Society – Human Story Specialist June 2017 – July 2020